 Treatment & prevention

-How to treat severe hypoglycaemia (Levels 2 & 3)
+How to treat mild hypoglycaemia (Levels 2 & 3)

 Conscious person: Consuming 15–20 g of pure glucose is the preferred treatment, but any form of carbohydrates containing sucrose (such as candy, juice, or soft drink) may be used.
 If self-monitored blood glucose remains less than 4.0 mmol/L after 15 minutes, this treatment should be repeated.1